These talented South Korean tattoo artists are hailing from The Land of the Morning Calm! 대박!

 First things first: Tattooing is technically illegal in South Korea—only licensed doctors are allowed to perform what they consider a medical procedure.
 Having said that, any tattoo artist in South Korea is vulnerable to being prosecuted by the local authorities.
 But that's not stopping them to keep doing what they love.
 These South Korean tattoo artists are meant to put on your list when you book that flight to Seoul!

 We're loving Hongdam's versatility in tattoos.
 Despite their tendency to venture other tattoo styles, hongdam is an ace with watercolor and fine line tattoos which are perfect for that subtle feel.

 Diki's tattoo style won't be everyone's cup of tea.
 He's got this distinct touch that we don't see very often, giving traditional tattoos his own spin.
 We can only describe it as doodle meets semi-primitivism, with the random etchings, parse pop of colors, and a flair for low-key vibes.

-The thing we love the most about Mico's works is the refreshing palette he uses for his works.
-Head over to his feed to know what we're talking about.
+The thing we love the most about Mico's works is the refreshing palette she uses for her works.
+Head over to her feed to know what we're talking about.
 It's mainly about toned-down hues as opposed to the usual vibrant ones common in traditional American pieces.
 Aside from trads, Mico also does a bit of blackwork now and then—and nails it.

 Banul's feed is a sweet subtlety wonderland.
 Everything about her work is absolutely charming.
 Like most South Korean artists, she also makes use of the fine line technique which fits right in with her style.
 These are the tattoos even your tight arse mum just might learn to love.